Clever-ISA/Clever-ISA/specs/Main.md

 - XA, if the jump address is not 2-byte aligned

 Instructions:
-- 0xfc0 (call): Performs a subroutine call to the immediate operand, pushing the return address to the stack.
+- 0x7c0 (call): Performs a subroutine call to the immediate operand, pushing the return address to the stack.
 If `i` is set, the current value of `ip` is added to the signed immediate.
-- 0xfc1 (fcall): Performs a "fast" subroutine call to the immediate operand, storing the return address in `r15`.
+- 0x7c1 (fcall): Performs a "fast" subroutine call to the immediate operand, storing the return address in `r15`.
 If `i` is set, the current value of `ip` is added to the signed immediate.
-- 0xfc2 (ret): Returns from a subroutine by popping the return address from the stack.
+- 0x7c2 (ret): Returns from a subroutine by popping the return address from the stack.
-- 0xfc3 (fret): Performs a "fast" subroutine return by restoring the return address in `r15`.
+- 0x7c3 (fret): Performs a "fast" subroutine return by restoring the return address in `r15`.
-- 0xfc4 (icall): Performs an indirect call to address stored in the given register, pushing the return address to the stack.
+- 0x7c4 (icall): Performs an indirect call to address stored in the given register, pushing the return address to the stack.
-- 0xfc5 (ifcall): Performs a "fast" indirect call to the address stored in `r14`, storing the return value in `r15`.
+- 0x7c5 (ifcall): Performs a "fast" indirect call to the address stored in `r14`, storing the return value in `r15`.
+- 0x7c8 (jmp): Performs a jump to the immediate operand.
+If `i` is set, the current value of `ip` is added to the signed immediate
+- 0x7c9 (ijmp): Performs an indirect jmp to the address stored in the given register.

 ### Supervisor Calls